circus-tent/circus/README.rst

 Circus
 ======

-Circus is a program that runs and watches several processes.
+Circus is a program that runs and watches processes and sockets.

 Circus can be used as a library or through the command line.